Ceramic engineering: Ceramic composites

-Substantial interest has arisen in recent years in fabricating ceramic composites.
-While there is considerable interest in composites with one or more non-ceramic constituents, the greatest attention is on composites in which all constituents are ceramic.
 These typically comprise two ceramic constituents: a continuous matrix, and a dispersed phase of ceramic particles, whiskers, or short (chopped) or continuous ceramic fibers.
 The challenge, as in wet chemical processing, is to obtain a uniform or homogeneous distribution of the dispersed particle or fiber phase.

 Consider first the processing of particulate composites.
 The particulate phase of greatest interest is tetragonal zirconia because of the toughening that can be achieved from the phase transformation from the metastable tetragonal to the monoclinic crystalline phase, aka transformation toughening.
-There is also substantial interest in dispersion of hard, non-oxide phases such as SiC, TiB, TiC, boron, carbon and especially oxide matrices like alumina and mullite.
-There is also interest too incorporating other ceramic particulates, especially those of highly anisotropic thermal expansion.
-Examples include Al2O3, TiO2, graphite, and boron nitride.
+There is also interest in dispersion of hard, non-oxide phases such as silicon carbide, titanium diboride, titanium carbide, boron, carbon and especially oxide matrices like alumina and mullite.
+There is also interest too incorporating other ceramic particulates, especially those of highly anisotropic thermal expansion, including aluminum oxide, titanium dioxide, graphite, and boron nitride.

 In processing particulate composites, the issue is not only homogeneity of the size and spatial distribution of the dispersed and matrix phases, but also control of the matrix grain size.
 However, there is some built-in self-control due to inhibition of matrix grain growth by the dispersed phase.
 Particulate composites, though generally offer increased resistance to damage, failure, or both, are still quite sensitive to inhomogeneities of composition as well as other processing defects such as pores.
-Thus they need good processing to be effective.
+Thus, they need good processing to be effective.

-Particulate composites have been made on a commercial basis by simply mixing powders of the two constituents.
+Particulate composites have been made on a commercial basis by mixing powders of the two constituents.
 Although this approach is inherently limited in the homogeneity that can be achieved, it is the most readily adaptable for existing ceramic production technology.
 However, other approaches are of interest.